DFHack/dfhack/docs/plugins/plant.rst

 ``-p``, ``--saplings``
     Target saplings for removal.
 ``-d``, ``--dead``
     Only target dead plants for removal.
 Can't be used without ``--shrubs`` or ``--saplings``.
 ``-f``, ``--filter <plant_id>[,<plant_id>...]``
-    Define a filter list of plant IDs to target, ignoring all other plant types.
+    Define a filter list of plant raw IDs to target, ignoring all other plant types.
 This applies after ``--shrubs`` and ``--saplings`` are targeted, and can't be used without one of those options. ``plant_id`` is not case-sensitive, but must be enclosed in quotes if spaces exist.
-(No unmodded shrub or sapling IDs have spaces.)
-A numerical ID can also be used.
-Use ``plant create ""`` for a list of valid IDs.
+(No unmodded shrub or sapling raw IDs have spaces.)
+A numerical ID can be used in place of a string.
+Use ``plant list`` for a list of valid IDs.
 ``-e``, ``--exclude <plant_id>[,<plant_id>...]``
     Same as ``--filter``, but target everything except these.
 Cannot be used with ``--filter``.